a2maytin/Molecular_Motors/README.md

-# Viral_Infection
+# Molecular_Motors
-This repository provides the code to set up a hepatocyte and incorporate HBV infection reactions.
-Please cite Ghaemi et al.
+This repository provides the code to set up a cell (hepatocyte) with active transport.